AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 **Q**: Can I undo a delete command?<br>
 **A**: No. Once an entry is deleted using `delete`, it cannot be recovered.
 **To avoid accidental deletes:**
-- Use `list` first to confirm the index.
-- Back up your data file regularly.
+- Back up/archive your data file regularly.

 **Q**: Why isn’t my command working?<br>